8 Things You Need to Know About EMV Chip Credit Cards

 Most large retailers have already replaced their credit card terminals to accept EMV credit cards, partly because they have the resources to do so.
 Also larger retailers stand to lose a lot of money if credit card fraud happens and they're not EMV compliant.

-After that October 1, 2015, retailers with the old credit card processing technology might be liable for credit card fraud losses when a cardholder has an EMV enabled credit card, but the retailer does not have the equipment to process the transaction.
+As of October 1, 2015, retailers with the old credit card processing technology may be liable for credit card fraud losses when a cardholder has an EMV enabled credit card, but the retailer does not have the equipment to process the transaction.

 Smaller business owners who are unaware of the risks and costs of fraud may be slower to adopt the new technology.
 They may not deem the increased protection necessary because of their low volume of transactions or nature of their businesses.
 Unfortunately, failing to adopt EMV could be disastrous for some small businesses as credit card thieves may shift focus to businesses that aren't EMV-ready.
 A data breach could put a small retailer completely out of business.